 Also use mortar — not cement!
 Hard cements can crack the stones because, when freezing and thawing, the stone will have more give than the mortar.
 We used type N mortar for our mortared structure — and even it appears to have been a little too hard for our soft limestone.

 One observation about concrete, by the way, is that its ability to damage stonework appears to be governed by how and where it is used.
 The concrete scour aprons often used around stone arch bridges, for instance, rarely (if ever) seem to be a cause of damage to the bridge.
 We have also built an experimental stone arch bridge with cement poured between the stones to make angles.
 So far this bridge is holding up perfectly.
 On the other hand, indiscriminately smearing cement over the surface of stonework appears to greatly speed up the deterioration of the stones.
 Stuffing concrete into a large gap in a masonry structure is also generally considered a bad idea in the long run.

 Creating the Formwork

 Once the foundations have been built up to the level where the arch is to start, some provision must be made for placing the temporary formwork the arch rests on during construction.

-We usually add a narrow ledge on each abutment to place the form.
+You can add a narrow ledge on each abutment to place the form.
 Don’t forget provision for removing the form later!
-For our small 4.5’-span arches and our nearly 6′-span arch, we rested the formwork on 2x4s, which were laid with the narrow ends on the ledges.
-Then we rested the form on top of these.
-When the time came, it was very easy to topple the boards out, thereby dropping the form down.
+For small arches resting the formwork on 2x4s, which were laid with the narrow ends on the ledges, should work out well.
+When the time comes, it is easy to topple the boards out, thereby dropping the form down.